JumpmanFR/MotherInternational/README.md

 # MOTHER INTERNATIONAL
-A proposition for a Web version of Mother International, the MOTHER-series focused multipatcher program from Mother Forever.\
+A proposition for a Web version of Mother International, the MOTHER-series focused multipatcher program from Mother Forever.

+Although this new version is hosted on a webpage, it does everything client-side, like unzipping and patching, so no ROM needs to be transfered from and to the server.

+It’s been developped by JumpmanFR under the supervision of Kody NOKOLO from Mother Forever.
+The source code is available here under the [MIT license](https://opensource.org/licenses/MIT).\
-The patching mechanism relies on a modified version of Marc Robledo’s *Rom Patcher JS*.
+The patching mechanism relies on a modified version of Marc Robledo’s [Rom Patcher JS](https://github.com/marcrobledo/RomPatcher.js/).

 ## FEATURES